Adventure Charters

 Match the hatch.
 This term is used very often and it is

 important.
-What you use all depends on what the fish are feeding
+What is used all depends on what the fish are feeding

 on that day or at that time.
 This doesn’t mean they won’t hit